 Today, organizations such as The Scientific Working Group on Digital Evidence create standards that professionals use in the work of smartphone forensics.
 These standards bring mobile forensics into line with the investigation standards of our modern law enforcement agencies and what is demanded by the legal system.

 Mobile forensic professionals can aid a court case by extracting and preserving data available on a mobile device.
-They conduct forensic imaging, create mobile forensic reports, serve as expert witnesses in legal cases and extract and recover mobile and digital data.
+They conduct forensic imaging, create mobile forensic reports, serve as expert witnesses in legal cases and download and recover mobile and digital data.

-Cellphone forensics, or mobile forensics, is an ever-evolving science that requires a constant adaptation to technology, software, security and knowledge of what to look for across different phone makes, models and systems.
+Cell phone forensics, or mobile forensics, is an ever-evolving science that requires a constant adaptation to technology, software, security and knowledge of what to look for across different phone makes, models and systems.
 Whether it's an iPhone, Android, Windows phone or other, a top mobile forensic professional will be trained on how to:

 Furthermore, top mobile forensic firms will know how to not only extract and preserve your data in accordance with the necessary court requirements, but also how to help showcase this information.

-Eide Bailly has trained cellphone and mobile forensic professionals whose sole focus is helping you uncover the information you need, even if it’s deleted.
+Eide Bailly has a trained cellphone and mobile forensic team whose sole focus is helping you uncover the information you need, even if it’s deleted.
 We are leading innovators in the digital, computer and mobile forensic space.
 We currently support more than 23,000 devices and nearly 5,000 app versions.
 Our examiners work in Cellebrite, MPE+ and IEF and make data viewable on eDiscovery review platforms.

 We can help find the digital fingerprint necessary to prove your case, and we ensure you have data that is admissible in a court of law.
 Our approach focuses on continual communication and timely response, prioritizing investigation and forensic preservation of the mobile data you need.